 - Bedwetting at least twice a week for approximately three months

 Bedwetting in children is a common problem.
 It occurs in about 7% of boys and 3% of girls who are five years old and below.
 This number drops to 3% in males and 2% in girls by age 10.
 Children mostly outgrow this problem in their teenage years with about 1% of boys and girls having this disorder at age 18.

 There are two types of Nocturnal enuresis or bedwetting –

 - Primary nocturnal enuresis (PNE)

 It is the most common form of bedwetting.
-This means that bedwetting has persisted since childhood without any break.
+This means that bedwetting has persisted since childhood without any break for a minimum of six months duration in continuity.
 It is recurrent and affects those children who have never achieved night-time dryness.
 These can be further subdivided into primary nocturnal enuresis which occurs only at night and diurnal enuresis, which occurs during daytime, such as urgency, frequency or wetting at daytime.
 This is a developmental delay which can get resolved with time.
 Diet impacts enuresis in children.

 - Secondary nocturnal enuresis (SNE)

-This is the involuntary passage of urine during sleep by a child who has previously been dry.
+This is the involuntary passage of urine during sleep by a child who has previously been dry for at least six months duration.
 This could be due to a bladder infection.